rafael-men/Cadastro-de-Usu-rio/README.md

-A Data insert Form engine developed with React.js and json-server database
+A CRUD engine developed with React.js and json-server database